 County Sheriff

 A county sheriff is the highest law enforcement officer in a county.
 They are responsible for upholding the law and protecting the people of their jurisdiction.
 County sheriffs maintains peace and order through patrols, investigations, and other means.
-In some cases, a county sheriff will enforce state laws as well as local ones.
+In some cases, a sheriff will enforce state laws as well as local ones.

 The office may also perform other duties, such as providing protection to judges as they travel between courtrooms and provide security at certain public events.